SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 3 - SRA data/README.md

 ``````
 However, this can take a long time, up to an hour for some of the files here.
 Luckily, we do not need fastq.gz read files, our programs can analyze fastq data.

-Submit fasterq-dump job files for each of your SRAs in `data/sra/`, using `data/raw` as your output directory
+Submit fasterq-dump job files for each of your SRAs in `data/sra/`, using `data/raw` as your output directory.
+Don't forget that you will need to create `data/raw` first.